eobermuhlner/kimage/README.md

         [--arg blurFilterSize=INT]
         [FILES]

-Removes the background from the input image by subtracting a blurred median of the input.
+### Remove the background by subtracting a blurred median-filtered version of the input

 This script is useful for astrophotography if the image contains mainly stars and not too much nebulas.